 Vegetable Oil - Vegetable oil adds moisture and fat to these cupcakes.
 Oil helps to create cake with a delicate crumb, and does not lead to dense batter the way butter can.
 If you don't have vegetable oil on hand your can substitute another neutral oil, like canola oil.

 Chopped Pecans - Finely chopped pecans add delicious flavor and a hint of crunch to these cupcakes.
 You can substitute walnuts if you prefer.
-If you want to leave out the nuts altogether, check out the FAQ section below for how to adapt this recipe to create nut-free cupcakes.
+If you want to leave out the nuts altogether, check out my nut-free recommendations in the recipe notes below.

-Cream Cheese - Be sure to use room temperature block cream cheese for making the frosting.
+Cream Cheese - Be sure to use room temperature full-fat block cream cheese for making the frosting.
 Whipped or spreadable cream cheese is too soft for making frosting, and trying to whip cold cream cheese will result in lumpy frosting.
-I prefer to use full fat block cream cheese for baking, but you can substitute light (⅓ less fat) block cream cheese if you prefer; just know that your frosting will be slightly softer.
+To bring the cream cheese to room temperature more quickly, cut it into small pieces.

 Step-By-Step Recipe Instructions

-- Add half of the flour mixture to the oil mixture and stir to combine.
-Then add about half of the whisked egg, whisking to combine.
-Add the remaining flour mixture and stir before adding the remaining egg and whisking just until blended.
+Step 4: Add half of the flour mixture to the oil mixture and stir to combine.
+Then add half of the whisked egg, stirring to combine.
+Alternate adding the remaining flour mixture and egg, stirring until just a few streaks of flour remain.

-- With the mixer running on low speed, slowly add confectioners’ sugar until all the sugar is added.
+Step 9: Slowly add confectioners’ sugar, mixing on low speed until blended.
 Then beat on high speed until the mixture is well combined and creamy.

-- Frost the cupcakes.
-Once the cupcakes have cooled completely, they're ready for frosting.
-Fit a piping bag with a large piping tip (I used Wilton 8B) and pipe a large swirl of frosting onto each cupcake.
-Or, if you prefer, use an offset spatula to spread frosting onto each cupcake.
+Step 10: Frost the cupcakes.
+Fit a piping bag with a large piping tip and pipe a large swirl of frosting onto each cupcake.

 Recipe Tips